 - We'll even do our bit to persuade them that making the improvement makes sense.
 We can't guarantee we'll always get the outcome you want, but landlords do trust us as experienced agents, so most of the time we get our way.

-Does a managing agent decide whether to deduct from my deposit at the end of my tenancy?
+Does a managing agent decide whether to claim anything from my deposit at the end of my tenancy?

-The short answer is no, our staff members will assist in documenting and assessing the condition of the property when you leave, but we do not have the authority to determine the final deductions.
+The short answer is "no".
+The longer answer is that our staff members will assist in documenting and assessing the condition of the property when you leave, but we do not have the authority to determine the final claim(s).

-When you pay us your deposit, it is registered in a government-approved deposit protection scheme.
+When you pay us your deposit, it gets registered with a government-approved deposit protection scheme.
 These schemes are in place to keep your money safe and ensure fair, impartial handling of any deposit disputes between the landlord and contract-holder.
-Your managing agent can’t access the money at any point throughout your tenancy, or afterwards.

-If there are valid reasons for making a claim from the deposit at the end of your tenancy, such as unpaid rent, damage beyond normal wear and tear or cleaning expenses, it's your landlord's prerogative to claim.
-Contract-holders are able to raise a free dispute if they disagree with any claim and the deposit scheme will then work to reach a fair conclusion.
+If there are valid reasons for making a claim from the deposit at the end of your tenancy, such as unpaid rent, damage beyond normal wear and tear or cleaning expenses, it's your landlord's prerogative to claim for them.
+Contract-holders are able to raise a free dispute if they disagree with any claim, and the deposit scheme will then work to reach a fair conclusion.

-If you have any further questions about our role, email lettings@cpshomes.co.uk
+If you have any further questions about our role, please get in touch.